 - How often should I have checkups?

-- What are the alternatives to the treatment you’re suggesting?
+- What are alternatives to the treatment you’re suggesting?

 - What about my other health conditions?

-- Do I need to restrict my activities, drinking, smoking, etc.?
+- Do I need to restrict my activities, drinking, or smoking?

 - Do I need to see a specialist?

-Your doctor will want to know about habits such as smoking, drinking, or illegal drugs.
-It is important that you answer honestly.
-Your doctor can only make an accurate diagnosis and proper treatment recommendation if he or she has complete and accurate information.
+Your doctor will want to know about your habits, such as smoking, drinking, or illicit drug use.
+It’s important that you answer honestly.
+Your doctor can only make an accurate diagnosis and proper treatment recommendation if they have complete and accurate information.
 Remember that whatever you tell your doctor is confidential.